ApplicationFlight/Anomaly_Detection_WebApp/readME.md

 **View**: the page interface in React + the client api lay here.
 **Controller**: the server lays here.

 The code has been separated in those folders.
-We provide a Uml diagram of the project in the files (FlightUml.png)
+We provide a Uml diagram of the project in the file (FlightUml.png)

 ## Functionalities